 Green roofs are a cost-effective solution.
-Studies show that they can reduce winter fuel bills by up to 10 percent.
-In fact, one study showed that green roofs could reduce the cooling demand by up to 6% in buildings with upper floors.
-The savings were even greater for two-storey buildings.
+Studies show they can reduce winter fuel bills by up to 10 percent.
+One study showed that green roofs could reduce the cooling demand by up to 6% in buildings with upper floors.
+The savings were even more significant for two-story buildings.

 The most successful green roofs were assessed for thermal performance when the soil depth was 0.1 m.
-These roofs were compared to traditional models in selected regions, and results were evaluated by means of operative temperature and mean radiant temperature on 15th April.
+These roofs were compared to traditional models in selected regions, and results were evaluated using operative temperature and meant radiant temperature on 15th April.

-Another major benefit of green roofs is their ability to reduce the urban heat island effect.
+Another significant benefit of green roofs is their ability to reduce the urban heat island effect.
 The vegetation on a green roof absorbs solar radiation, reducing the temperature of the building.
 This reduces the energy demand on mechanical systems and allows the building to cool more efficiently.
-This effect is particularly valuable in buildings with a high roof-to-wall ratio.
+This effect is precious in buildings with a high roof-to-wall ratio.

 A green roof can also reduce air pollution and greenhouse gas emissions.
 Vegetation removes pollutants from the air and reduces greenhouse gas emissions through carbon sequestration.
 It can also act as an insulator for buildings, reducing the amount of energy required for heating and cooling.
 It can also improve indoor comfort.